zachpino/digidevf17/week7/homework.md

 The net effect should be a robot that is capable of exploring a 2-dimensional space autonomously, and identify anomolously warm spots.

+Extra Challenge: could a button be used as a collision sensor?

 ##### Other RasPi Uses
 Investigate another use for your Raspberry Pi over break.
 Game console, musical instrument, under tv media box, scientific cluster...